Work Injuries and Illnesses by Race or Ethnic Origin

 Fatal Trends

-The increased hours worked in 2021 does not fully account for the increase in occupational deaths.
-Overall, the occupational death rate increased 5.9% in 2021, from 3.4 per 100,000 full-time equivalent workers in 2020 to 3.6 in 2021.
-The increase in death rates indicates the risk of occupational death has increased even after accounting for the improvement in hours worked.
-Death rates increased for all groups with the exception of Hispanic or Latino workers who maintained the highest death rate of any group at 4.5 per 100,000 full-time equivalent workers.
-Death rates for other groups increased from 3% to 14% in 2021:
+Overall, the occupational death rate decreased 6% in 2024, from 3.5 per 100,000 full-time equivalent workers in 2023 to 3.3 in 2024.
+The decrease in death rates indicates the risk of occupational death has decreased because of a decreasing number of deaths despite the increase in hours worked.
+Death rates also decreased for all groups except Asian workers.
+Despite the improvement, 2024 marks the eighth consecutive year Hispanic or Latino workers experienced the highest death rate of any group at 4.3 per 100,000 full-time equivalent workers.
+Death rate percent changes are provided below:

 Although the fatal data by race or ethnic origin are very valuable, two current data gaps limit our understanding of the fatality risks faced by different worker groups.
 First, fatality rates by race or ethnic origin are not available for specific industries or occupations.
 Without this industry and occupational specific data, the ability to target interventions for workers at the highest risk of death is severely limited.